-Arkansas set to execute first inmate since 2005
+US court issues temporary stay of Arkansas execution

 - State's plan to execute eight inmates by end of April has been derailed

-Ledell Lee, who was convicted in 1995 in the murder of Debra Reese, is scheduled to be executed at 8 p.m.
-ET.
+Lee was convicted in 1995 in the murder of Debra Reese.
 If he is put to death, his killing will be Arkansas' first execution since 2005.
 The state had earlier planned to execute eight inmates over 10 days starting April 17.

-The Arkansas Department of Correction reported that Lee requested Holy Communion as his last meal.
+The Arkansas Department of Correction reported that Lee requested Holy Communion as his last meal Thursday night.

 Stacey Johnson, who was also slated to be executed on Thursday, was granted a stay from the same court on Wednesday after requesting further testing of DNA evidence in his case.
 Johnson was convicted of the 1994 murder of Carol Heath.